LIST: COVID-19 emergency declarations in Coastal Empire and Lowcountry

 BULLOCH COUNTY

 On Saturday, March 14, the Bulloch County Board of Commissioners set aside $100,000 available for emergency purchases “needed strictly for public health purposes.”
-Read more about the county’s actions here.
+They followed with a declaration of a local state of emergency on Tuesday, March 17 which will remain in place until Sunday, April 5.
+Visit the county’s website here.

 - Statesboro Mayor Jonathan McCollar issued a state of emergency for the city on Thursday, March 19.
 Watch McCollar’s full address here.